mingodad/citadel/webcit/README.txt

  INSTALLATION
  ------------

- Unline some web-based packages, WebCit contains its own standalone HTTP engine.
+ Unlike some web-based packages, WebCit contains its own standalone HTTP engine.
 As a result, you can get it running quickly without all that tedious mucking about with Apache configuration files and directories.
 WebCit is not intended to be a general-purpose web server, however -- it *only* provides a